MightyCall Mobile MightyCall Mobile AppGoogle Play

 Loss of customers

 This is the #1 and most important aspect of all of this.
 People are busy and lead busy lives.
 They will not want to deal with someone who does not have their phone working, even if they have worked with you before.
 They will look elsewhere if they have to keep calling again.
-Once, it happens.
-Multiple times?
+It may happen one time, but multiple times?
 Unacceptable.

 Loss of professionalism

 Even if you do not lose your clients, you will still just come across as unprofessional.
-It is frustrating to have conversations interrupted in real life when speaking in person – having it happen when trying to conduct business?
+It is frustrating to have conversations interrupted in real life, but having it happen while trying to conduct business is even more frustrating.
 Very unprofessional.

 Poor word of mouth